 GDPR and mailing lists: hold on to your subscribers (and make more in the process)

-The transition period of GDPR runs out in May (if you have managed to avoid the subject until now you can get acquainted with it here and test your status here).
+The transition period of GDPR runs out in May (if you have managed to avoid the subject until now you can get acquainted with it here).
 In a nutshell, GDPR gives us guidelines on how we process and manage personal data.

 Nearly all of us have some contacts on our mailing lists that we are a little unsure of after GDPR comes into effect.
 There's an intense thought process going on right now on how to get existing lists as GDPR-proof as possible.
 Email marketing is the most profitable kind of marketing when it comes to return on investment.
 This means that losing a subscriber is lost income.
 Carefully preparing for GDPR is a whole lot better than panicking or overreacting.